-Keep the last 3 eligible days.
+Keep the last 5 eligible days.
 Sort by the average event load in decreasing order, and select the highest 3 eligible days with the highest totalized load during the hours when the Demand Response Services were provided will be used.

-Calculate same-day adjustment
+Application of weights to baseline days

 Weighted average.
 The closest day to the baseline receives a weight of 50%, the next closest receives a weight of 30% and the furthest receives a weight of 20%.

-Note: The closest in this case refers to days closest to the event day, not by the average event load sorting that was done in Step 4.
+Note: The closest in this case refers to days closest to the event day, not by the average event load sorting.
 The weighting is applied by multiplying the % for each day to the hourly load profiles, then summing.
 This is a weighted average.

+Calculate same-day adjustment.

+Define the adjustment window periods.
+Adjustment hours are two hours immediately prior to the event period with a two hours buffer before and two hours after the event with a two hours buffer.

+Average across those four (4) hours for both the baseline and the date the event was observed.

 Apply an adjustment percentage: adjustment percentage can have a maximum value of one hundred-forty (140) percent to a minimum of seventy-one (71) percent.

 Calculate the DREM by taking the difference between the baseline and the observed load, the data should have already been decomposed to the 5-minute increment level, and the load reductions relative the baseline are positive.
 The 5-minute interval should be set to 0 for settlements if baseline is less than the observed load.